QuickBooks Online troubleshooting

 Solution: In QuickBooks Online, find the cogwheel on the top right.
 Click Account and Settings.
 Click Sales on the left bar.
 Edit the Sales form content section so that the Shipping setting is on.

-If too many sales orders are saved in inFlow at the same time (for example, while importing sales orders), you may get an error saying: “Cannot connect to QuickBooks Online at the moment.”
-This error will also be accompanied by a red exclamation mark on the top right-hand corner of the QuickBooks Online image and a warning on the inFlow for Windows app.
+If too many sales orders are saved in inFlow at the same time (for example, while importing sales orders), you may see an error that says: “Cannot connect to QuickBooks Online at the moment.”
+This error will also be accompanied by a red exclamation mark in the top-right corner of the QuickBooks Online image and a warning in the inFlow for Windows app.

 Don’t panic!
-QuickBooks Online has a system that prevents too many orders from being synced at once, so your orders are still able to sync.
+QuickBooks Online has a system that prevents too many orders from syncing at once, so your orders can still sync.
 You’ll just need to wait a little, then click the Retry all button to sync again.

 If the Retry all option doesn’t work, please contact the inFlow team so we can further assist you.